 This design was printed on a traditional letterpress printing press.

 Letterpress was originally created around 1440.
 Attempting to print flat on paper, printers stumbled upon the unique effect of letterpress and embossing.
-This error became the most beautiful and valued feature of letterpress, which made it desirable.
-It sadly went out of style in the 80's and 90's due to computer technology, but couples have returned to this classic detailing for their most special and personal keepsake prints.
+This very error of impression became the most beautiful and valued feature of letterpress, which made it desirable.
+It sadly went out of style in the 80’s and 90’s due to computer technology, but couples have returned to this classic detailing for their most special and personal keepsake prints.

 About the Artist

 Ruth Stern Warzecha